Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 FabricCotton — light, cool & breathableSilk, wool, or synthetic — heavier

-Modern StylingLace, pearls, belts — totally OK! 🎀Traditional styling is the standard
+Modern StylingLace, pearls, belts — OK! 🎀Traditional styling is the standard

 UndergarmentCamisole or dedicated slipNagajuban (full inner robe) required